rubixchain/learn/content/did.md

 ### DID & its significance:

- DID (Decentralized identity) is a trust framework in which identifiers such as usernames can be replaced with IDs that are self-owned, independent, and enable data exchange using blockchain technology, facilitating private and secure transactions.
-Our lives are increasingly linked to apps, devices and services, we’re often subject to data breaches and privacy loss.
+ DID (Decentralized identity) is a trust framework in which identifiers such as usernames can be replaced with IDs that are self-owned, independent, and enable data exchange using blockchain technology, providing privacy and secure transactions.
+Our lives are increasingly linked to apps, devices and services, and we’re often subject to data breaches and privacy loss.
 Hence, a standards-based decentralized identity system can provide greater privacy and control over your data.

 Rubix Decentralized Identity (DID) project is an open standard enabling users to create self-owned identities, and use blockchain networks for getting decentralized tamper proof verifiable claims.
 The claims are 100% on-chain and publicly verifiable.